squeemishly/grab_bag/README.md

 This brownfield project, originally named Grab Bag, was designed to mimic the functionality of Dropbox by giving users the ability to upload images and files using the S3 Bucket.

 ### Stack
-This site is built with Javascript, SASS, CSS, Materialize, AJAX, ChartsJS, AM Charts, Postgresql, Rails 5.1.2, Ruby version 2.4.1, Redis, Sidekiq, Facebook API.
+This site was built with Javascript, JQeury, SASS, Materialize, ChartsJS, AM Charts, Postgresql, Rails 5.1.2, Ruby 2.4.1, Redis, Sidekiq and the Facebook API.

 ### Setup